Andretti curse: Jeff Andretti

 Jeff is the son of Mario, and the brother of Michael.
 He drove in Indianapolis 500 three times (and failed to qualify on two other occasions).

 1990: Jeff's first attempt at Indy wound up short.
 He had a wreck during practice the day before pole day, which coupled with several days of rain, kept him off the track for nearly a week.
 He completed a qualifying run on the third day of time trials, but his speed was 4th-slowest.
 On bump day, he was bumped from the field with less than 15 minutes remaining.

 1991: Jeff returned for a more successful attempt at Indy.
 He qualified an impressive 11th, and finished the race in 15th.
 Though he was not actually running at the finish, he was the highest-placed rookie, and won the rookie of the year award.
 He became the third Andretti, after his brother Michael and father Mario, to win the rookie of the year.

 1992: During the first half of the race, the rear brake rotors kept slipping out of place.
 Just after the halfway point, the right rear wheel hub broke from his car at turn 2 and he crashed violently head-on into the wall, severely injuring both his legs.
 He placed 18th, and required a long recuperation.

 1993: Jeff returned to Indy after recovering from his injuries in 1992.
 He experienced the rather dubious distinction of becoming the first driver to spin out on the newly constructed warm-up lane during practice.
 It would be his final start at Indy, and on race day it ended with a crash.

 1994: Jeff entered the month without a ride, but joined Hemelgarn Racing during the second week.
 He was unable to get the car up to speed, and never made a qualifying attempt.

 Jeff's crash in 1992 curtailed his driving career.
 While he notably recovered and returned to racing within a year, he never achieved a level of success in subsequent competition in the Indy 500, Indy Lights, and the NASCAR Truck Series.
 In 2011, Jeff Andretti served as the driver coach for rookie Ho-Pin Tung, who crashed during his qualifying attempt, and was unable to qualify.

 John Andretti

 John was the son of Mario's twin brother Aldo, and Michael and Jeff's cousin.
-He had a long and successful career in several forms of motorsport, including wins in NASCAR, CART, and the 24 Hours of Daytona.
+He had a long and successful career in several forms of motorsport, including wins in NASCAR, Indy car, and the 24 Hours of Daytona.
 He also competed for one season in NHRA drag racing, and worked in radio broadcasting.
 The majority of his career was spent in NASCAR.

 John had 12 starts at the Indianapolis 500, with a best finish of 5th in 1991.
 In 1994, he was the first driver to attempt "Double Duty".
 This includes a gap of thirteen years between the 1994 race and the 2007 race.
 Though his misfortunes were not as pronounced as his fellow family members, his success was notably mediocre.